 It’s hard to deny that Winter Park, Colorado is a downhill enthusiast’s dream come true.
 When the fresh powder falls, those with a passion for hitting the slopes will find plenty to choose from.
-However, in the warmer months of summer, fall, and spring, the snow melts away to reveal a variety of natural attractions that are worth experiencing and exploring as well.
+However, in the warmer months of summer, fall, and spring, the snow melts away to reveal a variety of natural attractions in Winter Park that are worth experiencing and exploring as well.
 Here are just a few of many to add to the list of must-see stops the next time you’re in Winter Park.

 Vazquez Peak Wilderness